Alexbest3000/Verum-demo/README.md

 **The Brutally Honest AI**

-Verum is an AI-powered OSINT Socio-Economic Anti-Virus and behavioral analysis platform.
+Verum is an AI-powered OSINT Socio-Economic-Cognitive Anti-Virus and behavioral analysis platform.

 The system detects deception patterns in visual/text content using computer vision (ELA) and LLM orchestration.
+Is a cognitive security ecosystem.
+We have combined deepfake detection, semantic risk analysis, and a psychological profiler into a single app.
+It is a "Firewall for the Mind" that protects the user from deception across image, text, and human behavior.

 ### ⚠️ Source Code Status